ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 # Other Failure Reports {#other-reports}

-This document only describes DMARC failure reports.
-DKIM failure reports [@RFC6651] and SPF failure reports [@RFC6652] are described in separate documents.
-A Mail Receiver generating a DMARC failure report may or may not also issue a failure report specific to the failed authentication mechanism, according to its policy.
+This document describes only DMARC failure reports.
+DKIM failure reports and SPF failure reports are described in [@!RFC6591].
+A Mail Receiver generating DMARC failure reports **MAY** issue failure reports specific to the failed authentication mechanism instead of, or in addition to, DMARC failure reports, based on its own policy, the failure in question, and the content of the fo= tag in the retrieved DMARC Policy Record.

+Note that DKIM failure reports and SPF failure reports can also be requested using the methods described in [@RFC6651] and [@RFC6652] respectively.
+Report Generators are free to follow any of the specifications.
+Report Consumers are **RECOMMENDED** to consolidate their requirements into a single DMARC Policy Record.

 # Reporting Format Update {#reporting-format-update}